 The California Consumer Privacy Act (CCPA) was enacted to give California consumers more control over the data that they share.
 CCPA was born from the stance that users want to understand where and how their personal information is being used, and have the option to exercise control over their data.

-Publishers must explicitly express, to the California readers, their rights under CCPA.
+Publishers must explicitly express to California readers their rights under CCPA.
 The messaging should explain what will happen to their data and also include a “do not sell my personal information” link for opt-out purposes.

-The user’s information will not be used for any ad-targeting purposes.
+The user’s personal information will not be sold or used for any ad targeting purposes.

 What do publishers need to do in order to be compliant?

-Make sure that you have a CCPA-compliant consent management platform (CPM) in place before the enforcement date of July 1st, 2020.
+Make sure that you have a CCPA-compliant consent management platform (CMP) in place before the enforcement date of July 1st, 2020.

 Publir has integrated a consent management tool into our unified monetization platform.
-For the publishers that we represent, CCPA compliance requires only one click.
+For the publishers that we represent, CCPA compliance is offered at no cost to our clients.